theQRL/documentation/docs/Use/Wallet/Mobile/backup-wallet.md

 In order to backup the private recovery media for the mobile wallet, the application must be installed on the users phone and a QRL wallet must have been created previously.

 :::info
-See the [Mobile Wallet Installation Documentation](/use/wallet/mobile/install) and our guide on creating [New Mobile Wallet Addresses](/use/wallet/mobile/new).
+See our guide on creating [New Mobile Wallet Addresses](/use/wallet/mobile/new).
 :::

 With the wallet application opened on your phone,